Softly, Softly: Task Force: Outline

 At the end of Softly Softly, the main characters – Detective Chief Superintendent Barlow (Stratford Johns) and Detective Inspector Watt (Frank Windsor) – both applied for the role of head of CID at the newly formed police force, the fictional Thamesford Constabulary, which was said to be a product of amalgamations carried out during a recent reorganisation of the British police and is referred to as the third largest force in Britain.

 Barlow is appointed to the role, which though more prestigious because of the size of Thamesford Constabulary, carries the same rank (chief superintendent) as his current role as deputy co-ordinator of the Southwest Regional Crime Squad.
 There is also a vacancy for a deputy head of CID and Watt as runner up is appointed gaining the rank of detective superintendent.
 Upon arrival in Thamesford, Barlow recommends the formation of two task forces.
 These are set up and Watt is made commander of Number One Task Force in addition to his duties as deputy head of CID.
 Harry Hawkins (Norman Bowler), seen as a detective sergeant in the South West Regional Crime Squad in Softly Softly, has become a uniformed inspector at Thamesford and is quickly made a detective inspector in Number One Task Force.

 Although there is said to be a Number Two Task Force, the series centres on the activities of Number One Task Force usually referred to simply as "the task force".
 The task force contains a mixture of CID and uniform personnel and is meant to provide a resource for use in big operations.
 Though at times the task force has roles such as policing a football match, providing security for a visiting senator and responding to a terrorist incident at an airport, they are mostly shown assisting Barlow and Watt to solve murders and other crimes.
 This CID bias makes most episodes quite reminiscent of those in the previous series.

 The stories were set in the fictional south-eastern English borough of Kingley (played by Rochester and the Medway area of Kent), where the team were under the baleful eye of Chief Constable Cullen (Walter Gotell).

-The continuing storyline of the series saw Barlow widowed in 1972, after which he was headhunted by the Home Office to work on special cases (this became the series Barlow at Large).
+The story saw Barlow widowed in 1972, after which he was headhunted by the Home Office to work on special cases (this became the series Barlow at Large).
 This left the way clear for Watt to come out of Barlow's shadow and take command in his own right, with the reliable assistance of Hawkins.
 Regulars included Terence Rigby as dog handler PC Snow with his dogs Inky and Radar, David Lloyd Meredith (Sgt Evans) and Walter Gotell (Chief Con.
 Cullen).